lagom-extensions/persistence-dynamodb/README.md

 ##### Lagom contribution
 Main goal to continue evolution as part of Lagom framework and supported by community

+##### Approximate DynamoDB cost
+This is extremely high in payment.
+We do a check with 4200RPS and got ~ 4300$/month DynamoDB price.
+So if your team think that this is cheaper than Cassandra support or any AWS RDS solution, they are wrong.
+Choice is yours

 ##### Library dependencies used
 - Alpakka DynamoDB
 - Scanamo